A superlinear lower bound on the number of 5-holes: Proof of Theorem

 By Claim~\ref{claim:claim1}, the points $b_{i-1}$ and $b_{i+1}$ lie to the right of $\dline{a_{i+1}a_i}$.
 Moreover, since $b_{i-1}$ is to the left of $b_{i+1}$ and to the left of $\dline{a_ib_{i+1}}$, the points $b_{i+1}$, $b_{i-1}$, $a_i$, and $a_{i+1}$ are in convex position.
 Since there are no further points in $W_i$ and $W_{i+1}$, the sets $\{a_{i-1},b_i,b_{i-1},b_{i+1}\}$ and $\{b_{i+1},b_{i-1},a_i,a_{i+1}\}$ are $\ell$-divided 4-holes in~$P$.
 By Observation~\ref{observation:observation1}(\ref{observation:observation1_item1}), the point $b_{i+2}$ lies neither in $S(a_{i-1},b_i,b_{i-1},b_{i+1})$ nor in $S(b_{i+1},b_{i-1},a_i,a_{i+1})$.
 Recall that the ray $\overrightarrow{b_{i-1}b_{i+1}}$ intersects $\overrightarrow{\astar a_i}$ and the ray $\overrightarrow{b_ia_{i-1}}$ does not intersect $\overrightarrow{\astar a_i}$.
 Therefore $b_{i+2}$ is to the right of $\dline{a_i a_{i+1}}$.
 This contradicts Claim~\ref{claim:claim1} and finishes the proof of Claim~\ref{claim:claim3}.

-\begin{claim} For each $k$ with $i < k < j$, the point $b_k$ lies to the left of $\dline{a_k b_{i-1}}$ and to the left of~$b_{i-1}$. \end{claim} We show by induction on $k$ that \begin{enumerate}[(i)] \item the points $b_{i-1}$, $b_{k-1}$, $a_{k-1}$, and $a_k$ form a counterclockwise-oriented convex quadrilateral, which has $b_{i-1}$ as the rightmost point, and \item the point $b_k$ lies inside this convex quadrilateral and, in particular, to the left of $\dline{a_k b_{i-1}}$. \end{enumerate} Claim~\ref{claim:claim4} then clearly follows.
+\begin{claim} For each $k$ with $i < k < j$, the point $b_k$ lies to the left of $\dline{a_k b_{i-1}}$ and to the left of~$b_{i-1}$. \end{claim} Recall the labeling of the points in $B \cap W$; see Figure~\ref{fig:lemma3_illustration}.
+We show by induction on $k$ that \begin{enumerate}[(i)] \item the points $b_{i-1}$, $b_{k-1}$, $a_{k-1}$, and $a_k$ form a counterclockwise-oriented convex quadrilateral, which has $b_{i-1}$ as the rightmost point, and \item the point $b_k$ lies inside this convex quadrilateral and, in particular, to the left of $\dline{a_k b_{i-1}}$. \end{enumerate} Claim~\ref{claim:claim4} then clearly follows.

 For the base case, we consider $k=i+1$.
 By Claim~\ref{claim:claim2}, the points $b_{i-1}$, $b_i$, $a_i$, and $a_{i+1}$ form a counterclockwise-oriented convex quadrilateral.
 By definition, $b_{i-1}$ is the rightmost of those four points.
 Figure~\ref{fig:lemma3_bi_end}(\subref{fig:lemma3_bi_end1}) gives an illustration.
 The point $b_{i+1}$ lies to the right of $\dline{a_{i+1}a_i}$ and, by Claim~\ref{claim:claim3}, to the right of $\dline{b_ib_{i-1}}$.
 Moreover, since $b_{i+1}$ lies in $W_{i+1}$, it lies to the right of $\dline{a_ib_i}$.
 By Observation~\ref{observation:observation1}(\ref{observation:observation1_item1}), $b_{i+1}$ does not lie in the sector $S(b_{i-1},b_i,a_i,a_{i+1})$.
 Consequently, $b_{i+1}$ lies inside the quadrilateral $\square(b_{i-1},b_i,a_i,a_{i+1})$.